Fellows Around the World

 What our fellows say

-Barker Visiting Fellowship (University of Sienna, Italy)
+DRRL Visiting Fellowship (University of Manchester, England)

-Elizabeth Gemmill
+Elizabeth Biggs

 The Barker Visiting Fellowship was an extraordinary human and professional opportunity for at least three reasons.
 Firstly, the fellowship allowed me to profitably pursue my studies on Benedictine figurative culture between the 16th and 19th centuries.
 More specifically, the collections of the Palace Green Library, the documents preserved at Ushaw College and the paintings kept in the castle (especially those from the 17th and 18th centuries) were very relevant in this regard.
 Secondly, my stay in Durham offered me the opportunity to closely examine the conspicuous artistic heritage housed in the county's museum network, giving me the chance to make...